 Deserts are the driest places on Earth.
 They receive a very little amount of Water and nutrients through Precipitation and they cannot support normal plant’s development.
 There are unique species of Flora and Fauna in the deserts that makes it diverse Biome with remarkable species.
 The temperature of deserts is hot and there is dryness.
 People and animals cannot survive in deserts if Water and Food is not supplied to them from outside of the desert.
 Unusual Precipitation or Snow fall in the Desert have always been so unbelievable Environmental Incident in the World.
 It is a dangerous and extreme Impact of Climate Change if driest place on Earth receives Snowfall.
 This blog discusses the concept Snow in the Desert.

-3. What do you know about Snow in the Desert?
+3. What is Snow in the Desert?

 4. Explain the Meteorology behind rare snowfalls?